-We buy products from large companies because brand names make us feel good about our purchase.
-But we also find that some lesser known companies offer a better value for the same exact product.
-If you’re shopping for Supplement insurance, you might be surprised at who sells the best Medigap insurance plans.
+We often buy products from large Medigap companies because brand names make us feel good about our purchase.
+But did you know that some lesser known companies may offer a better value for the same exact product?
+If you’re shopping for Medicare Supplement insurance, you might be surprised by who sells the best Medigap insurance plans.
+In this post, explain why the best companies don’t always have to be a “big name brand.”

-Large and small companies sell Medigap insurance across the United States.
-It’s hard to determine if one is better than the other.
-But you certainly don’t want to rule out a small company because you don’t recognize its name.
-Here’s why:
+You certainly don’t want to rule out a small company because you don’t recognize its name.

 Your Doctor Doesn’t Care What Medigap Carrier You Use

 Many people worry their provider won’t take a lesser known Medigap plan.
 Thanks to Medicare billing procedures, you don’t have to check with your doctor to see if they accept your Medigap plan.

 Providers don’t file claims with Medigap insurance companies, so the insurance carrier name on your ID card doesn’t mean a whole lot to them.